Jbirch-Git/Jbirch-Homelab/Layer 3 - Concepts/FHRP/VRRP/VRRP Lab.md

 # VRRP Lab

 In this lab we will be configuring 2 routers in a VRRP group for first hop redundancy to a downstream client.
-In this case it will be another downstream router which has these two routers as its default gateway.
+In this case it will be another downstream router which has R1 and R2 as its default gateway.

 Assets in this lab: